bbc/childrens-games-starter-pack/docs/data-storage.md

 ## Example
-A [local storage example](../src/storage.js) has been created using the code above.
-Build the project (see [build.sh](../build-scripts/build.sh)) to see the code running.
+You can see an example of using stats in our [code demo](../src/main.js).
+Open the accompanying index.html to see it in action.

 Change your preferences at [Manage Cookie Settings (TEST)] to see the demo behave differently.
 Specifically note that data will not be saved if the